-The school, formerly known as College of Hampton Roads, was founded in 1941.
+The Newport News campus was founded as College of Hampton Roads in 1941.
 In 1982, the name was changed to Kee Business College.
 In 1986, National Education Centers, Inc. acquired the school, and the name was changed to National Education Center - Kee Business College Campus.
 The school was acquired by Corinthian Schools, Inc. in September, 1995.
 The school name was changed to Kee Business College on June 30, 1996.
+In April of 2007 the name was changed to Everest Institute.